Epilepsy in childhood

 Your feelings as a parent

 If your child is diagnosed with epilepsy you may have mixed emotions - for your child and for yourself.
-You may feel worried or relieved after getting a diagnosis and it can take time to come to terms with this and how it might affect family life.
+It can take time to come to terms with a diagnosis and how it may affect family life.
+You may feel worried or relieved.
 How you feel about the diagnosis may also change over time.

-- Contact a Family (opens new window) - provides support groups, and information for parents and families of children with disabilities or medical conditions.
+- Contact a Family - provides support groups, and information for parents and families of children with disabilities or medical conditions.

-- Young Epilepsy (opens new window) - information and support for parents and young people.
+- Young Epilepsy - information and support for parents and young people.